davidly/m68/README.md

 notes/bugs:

     * C++ exceptions don't work due to _start not initializing them for newlib
-    * These insructions are unimplemented: movep, tas, trapv, illegal, chk
+    * These insructions are unimplemented: movep and chk
-    * Only the subset of CP/M 68K required to run the compilers, assembler, and linker along with some test apps have been implemented.
+    * Only the subset of CP/M 68K BDOS and BIOS functions required to run the compilers, assembler, and linker along with some test apps have been implemented.
     * Unlike the 68000, addresses aren't limited to 24 bits.
 Data in the high bits will be used as part of the address.